Introduction

-The Indigenous Roots: A Living Legacy
+The Indigenous Heritage: A Living Tradition

-The Kichwa and Other Indigenous Communities
+The Kichwa and Other Indigenous Groups

 Afro-Ecuadorian Culture: Resilience and Rhythm